BlueHephaestus/lira/README.md

 This project was made to help identify the frequency of lesions in infected tuberculosis lung slides, however it has been made efficiently, modularly, and with good documentation, in the hopes that others may also find use in it's various tools.
 In having a quickly automated system for testing tuberculosis drug treatment, treatments can be tested faster and new statistics can be gained for the efficacy of these treatments.

-The problem has been approached with a deep convolutional neural network in Python's Keras library, alongside various other techniques in machine learning and neural networks.
-If I do not include the remaining information and parameters in the research article to be published at the time of this project's completion, I will put them here.
+The problem has been approached with a machine learning pipeline, consisting of deep convolutional neural networks in Python's Keras (v2.0) library, object detection with Python and OpenCV (v3.0), along with various other techniques in machine learning and neural networks.

+I plan to include the specific hyperparameters and configuration details for these techniques in the research paper to be published at the time of this project's completion, however if I do not I will put them here.
+Despite this, many specifics and details can be found in this README.

-This project/repo has been made public along with a research paper, found [here when it's finished]()
+This project/repo will be made public along with a research paper, found [here when it's finished]()

 The dataset used for this project is too large to store here, however we will set up a system for ease of access to others, if needed.